TIBCOSoftware/justapis-javascript-sdk/README.md

 #### `url( url )`
-Returns the current url or the APGateway instance for quick chaining
+Returns the current url or the Gateway instance for quick chaining

 * `url`: `string`
 	* If `url` is undefined the method will act as a getter, else it will set the